 Thankfully, that myth was dispelled in December by the general manager of AMD Radeon, Scott Herkelman, stating on Twitter that production of the reference cards had been extended “indefinitely due to popular demand.”

 It’s usual practice for AMD, as well as Nvidia, to discontinue the production of its reference cards once stock has run its course, passing the baton onto third-party custom card manufacturers.
 But the decision to indefinitely extend reference design production should help boost the stock levels, which could lead to a reduction in the massively inflated prices on graphics cards right now.

-We’ll have to wait and see how this affects availability of AMD’s Big Navi cards as we go into 2021, but currently, its latest cards are sold out everywhere – unless you want to empty your wallets on scalpers’ inflated prices.
+This is all good news, but currently, its latest cards are sold out everywhere – unless you want to empty your wallets on scalpers’ inflated prices.